WORK STUDY PROGRAM

-The Work Study Program is a federally funded financial based program designed to give eligible part-time or full-time college students the opportunity to work on campus.
+The Student Work Study Program is a federally funded financial based program designed to give eligible part-time or full-time MAC students the opportunity to work on campus around their class schedule.

-Applications are available in the Career Planning Office (Arts & Sciences Building room 117), Career & Employment Services (T3), Financial Aid (Student Services), or go online and print an application: Work Study Application.
+Applications are available in the Career Planning Office (Arts & Sciences Building room 117), Career & Employment Services (T3), Student Services, or go online and print an application: Work Study Application.

 It depends on the award amount.
-Eligible students can work up to 18 hours a week on campus for minimum wage ($7.50/hour).
+Eligible students can work up to 18 hours a week on campus for minimum wage ($7.65/hour).

 You need to know . . .

-Students must complete the Free Application for Federal Student Aid (FAFSA) and submit a Work Study application to the Financial Aid office to be considered for this program.
+Students must complete the Free Application for Federal Student Aid (FAFSA) and submit a Work Study application to the Financial Aid office in Student Services to be considered for this program.

 Student award amounts are based on financial need and additional financial aid such as, scholarships, student loans and government funded programs will decrease the award amount.

-The program runs July 1 - June 30 (just like the Pell Grant).
+The program runs July 1 - June 30.
 To continue participating in the Work Study Program, students must re-apply each year.

 For more information, please contact Beth Mell, Program Coordinator at (573) 518-2193 or email firstname.lastname@example.org or stop by